Local Emergency Information

 Safe Deposit Box Customers

-- Waive the Safe Deposit Box drilling fee if your key was destroyed in the fire.
+- Waive the Safe Deposit Box drilling fee if your key was lost or destroyed.

 Electronic Banking Service Customers

-- Waive incoming wire fees for those who have been affected by the fires.
+- Waive incoming wire fees for those who have been affected by a local emergency event.

 Important Local Contact Information

 Emergency Alerts for Lake and Mendocino Counties: